sergey-tuzlukov/WeatherLogAndroid/README.md

 1) the end of temperature curve represents the temperature now, the begin of curve represents the temperature at 24 hours before from now (e.g., if current time is 15:42, 8-th Feb., hence, this time is at right side of plot, and the left side of plot is at 15:42 at 7-th Feb.);<br/>
-2) the total time when temperature was below 0- or 5- degrees limits is calculated as a sum of all such time segments at whole time diapason (previous 12 and 24 hours before current time);<br/>
+2) the total time when temperature was below 0- or 5-degrees limits is calculated as a sum of all such time segments at whole time diapason (previous 12 and 24 hours before current time);<br/>
 3) temperature span is a difference between max and min temperatures from requested array of key points, at previous 24 hours;<br/>